 COACH’S CONTACT INFO

-Our team captains for 2018 are Nora Derbyshire, Victoria DiMatteo, Rachel Woodman, Brian Walheim, Brendan Campbell, and Aiden Tomov.
+Our Team Captains for 2018 are Nora Derbyshire, Victoria DiMatteo, Rachel Woodman, Brian Walheim, Brendan Campbell, and Aiden Tomov.
 Caleb Nolan is our Social Media and Design Director.

 Eligibility forms and physical forms can be found HERE.
 These two forms are needed on the first day of pre-season practice.
 You must have these forms to train with the team